karomancer/portfolio-nextjs/site/src/content/portfolio/mydiji.md

 I put out a call for voice actors on Twitter, presented the three best demo reels to the founders, and the unanimous favorite was Annamarie Yang, whose explainer-video demo was exactly the register the script needed: warm, capable, lightly amused.

 The rest of the sound is foley from the real thing.
-The spam avalanche that buries Dan is built from actual LinkedIn, Outlook, and iPhone notification sounds layered on top of each other, so the animated manager's worst day sounds uncomfortably like every real life manager's Tuesday.
+The spam avalanche that buries Dan is built from actual LinkedIn, Outlook, and iPhone notification sounds layered on top of each other, so the animated manager's worst day sounds uncomfortably like every real-life manager's Tuesday.

 ## Ten weeks, start to finish

 I delivered the final cut on August 5, 2022: two and a half minutes at 1080p, with storyboards, animatics, character rigs, and source files handed over in an organized drive.
 Two weeks later Jeff reported the video was already doing exactly what it was made for, getting the product idea in front of people and bringing feedback home.

 It was my first client work in Adobe Animate, sold honestly as such, and the client loved it anyway.
 A month after delivery I moved to New York for grad school, where the first class on my schedule was called Hypercinema, a class about storytelling through time-based media, whether animation, film, or interactive experiences made via web or game engines.

 That timing felt like a wink too.